otse/apolune/README.md

 `Sprite` is an extended `/en/Draws` meant to show in-world.

-`Objects` extends `Sprite`. this is a base for game-object, or very dormant game objects.
+`Objects` extends `Sprite`. this is a base for game-object, or very dormant game objects that need a tooltip

 `Mover` is a destination for physics.
 Niy